SomeoneInParticular/DCM_Outcome_Prediction_ML/README.md

 ### Processing the MRI Sequences

-0. Obtain a copy of the dataset: it is available upon reasonable request from [Dr. David Cadotte](mailto:david.cadotte@ucalgary.ca)
-1. Process the MRI sequences, generating the MRI datasets
+1. Follow the steps detailed in `step1_process_mri` to process the MRI sequences, generating the MRI-derived metric datasets.
-2. Run
+2.